SingleTwin-Solutions/sts-web-jekyll/quick-fix.md

 * Backup recovery
 * Or some other issue for you to evaluate us with a small issue to experience what it’s like to work with us.

-# We CAN'T help with
+# WHAT QUICK FIXES CAN'T DO
 * Not-urgent requests not demanding immediate attention
 * Issues that cannot be solved or worked through in one technical session of up to 4 hours
 * Project or issue that needs more than 4 hours to complete.